 Advance care planning is the process of planning your future care.
-In the planning process, you’ll voice and document your values, beliefs and preferences for current and future care planning.
-Usually, you’ll discuss this with your doctor, loved ones and lawyers.
-Whether it’s an Advance Health Directive, and Enduring Power of Attorney, or both, you’ll feel empowered by putting this planning into place.
+In the planning process, you’ll voice and document your values, beliefs, and preferences for current and future care planning.
+Usually, you’ll discuss this with your doctor, loved ones, and lawyers.
+Whether it’s an Advance Health Directive, an Enduring Power of Attorney, or both, you’ll feel empowered by putting this planning into place.

 Firstly, advance care planning is not a one-off, done deal.
 Planning for your future care needs will evolve and change over time.
 You can always update these legally binding documents along the way.

 Although it varies from state to state, advance care planning typically includes an Advance Health Directive / Advance Care Directive, and an Enduring Power of Attorney (EPOA) The Advance Health Directive (AHD) and the Enduring Power of Attorney (EPOA) documents are often completed simultaneously.

 In order for people to know that you have an EPOA or advanced care directive, you’ll need to share it.
 Give copies to close friends, family members, and your lawyers.
 You can also upload the advance care planning documents to “My Health Record.”
 That way it will be available to your treating doctors at any time that they may need to access it.

 In Australia, each state and territory has laws that allow you to appoint a decision-maker in the case that you lose the ability to do so.